Table of contents

 Officially launched in 2006, Wix is a well-known drag-and-drop sales panel, and currently hosts 3,800,881 live websites.
 It's more appropriate for small and medium-sized businesses, looking to give life to an online store quickly, cheaply, and easily.
 Wix helps not only to create free websites but also provides you with lots of designs and templates.
 The development team continuously improves its services and adds features.
 The very best aspect of using Wix for your website hosting is building your store from the ground up or using one of the many beautiful templates.

 Shopify was initially created for selling.
 Established in 2007, Shopify can boast of extremely rapid growth in popularity.
 This platform currently powers over 1,233,255 live websites.
 In case you need a clean, responsive, smartly designed eCommerce site, then Shopify is for you.
-No programming knowledge is required, and there are many stunning templates to choose from.
+The solution requires no tech skills.
+There are many stunning templates to choose from.
 Its sales panel offers a PCI compliant, secure shopping cart, and payment gateway solution.

-Weebly vs Wix vs Shopify: Help & Support
+Weebly vs Shopify vs Wix: Help & Support

 When it comes to migration to a new, unfamiliar platform with various features and secrets, every newcomer needs a guide.
 To put it simply, knowledgeable customer service.
 Weebly offers users support via live chat, email, and help center.
 Regarding phone support, that's where hidden charges hit the floor: you should upgrade to a Pro or Business plan for that exclusive option.

-Shopify provides numerous support channels on each plan 24/7.
-No matter how many times you ask for help, or how basic your questions are, their experts know their stuff and deal with it correctly.
+Shopify provides many support channels on each plan 24/7.
+No matter how many times you ask for help, or how basic your questions are, their experts know their stuff and deal with it.
 Such top-quality service is polite, competent, quick to respond to your issue, and always offer helpful solutions.

 Willing to migrate to Wix?
 Read our post "Why Migrate to Wix?
 The Question Answered"

-Weebly vs Wix vs Shopify: Value for Money
+Weebly vs Shopify vs Wix: Value for Money

-Comparing pricing policies Weebly vs Wix vs Shopify is a taught question because it's like comparing bicycle vs SUV.
+Comparing pricing policies Weebly vs Shopify vs Wix is a taught question because it's like comparing bicycle vs SUV.
 Assuming you're not going to take on a long trip with a bunch of luggage, the second option will completely satisfy your wallet.
 But the two vehicles are far from being horsepower, yeah?

 Weebly offers 3 paid plans for online stores (price ranges between 12 and 38$ per month).
 It's more expensive than Wix, but each of the options covers basic features right up to advanced eCommerce functions.
 You're also able to use an unlimited free plan and stay on it as long as you want.
 But keep in mind that to sell products, you must be on a paid Weebly plan.
 And to sell over 25 products, you must be on the Business plan.
 Above all, to get the SSL certificate you must upgrade to the Business plan as well.